-New crop season will commence in May Due to the high demand and price in 2022 wild wintergreen leaves were overcut.
-Recovery of the plant takes time, and thus expected in the market in 2023.
-Last year's crop size this season is expected to be small.
+New crop season will commence in May.
+Due to the high demand and price in 2022 wild wintergreen leaves were overcut.
+Recovery of the plant takes time, and thus crop size this season is expected to be small.
 At present, demand is flat and supply is limited as well.
 The oil price has also come down from its high from last year.